andydunstall/piko/docs/architecture.md

 Therefore each node has an eventually consistent view of what endpoints are active on the other nodes in the cluster.

-Pico uses the [kite](https://github.com/andydunstall/kite) library for gossip.
-Kite implements the Scuttlebutt protocol, which is an efficient gossip-based anti-entropy mechanism.
-It also manages failure detection and cluster membership, so if a node joins, leaves or fails, the other nodes are notified.

 ## Routing

 When a node receives a request, it first checks if an upstream endpoint with